Parks and Gardens in Brussels

 Have a walk in the parks of Brussels!

-When we think about cities, we often think of great buildings, museums and architectural sites.
-As a medieval city and home to many artists, Brussels offers a lot of touristic attractions.
-Nevertheless, the capital of Europe and its multicultural population has much more to offer.
+Buildings, museums and architectural landmarks are perhaps the first things that spring to mind when you think of cities.
+As the birthplace of many artists and a medieval city, the capital of Europe offers many tourist attractions.
+Brussels and its multicultural population have a lot to offer!
 It is one of the greenest cities of Europe with 8,000 hectares of green places, nearly half of the Brussels area territory, even though the vast majority of those locates on the outskirts.